I work at the frontier of litigation.

 Before moving to the world of disputes finance in 2019, I practised commercial litigation for almost a decade at disputes powerhouse Stewarts, having previously trained at Herbert Smith (now Herbert Smith Freehills Kramer).

 I qualified as a Solicitor in 2010 and as a Solicitor Advocate in 2013.
-I no longer practise as a Solicitor (or Solicitor Advocate) but remain current on developments in the law relating to collective redress so that Eralis Partners can give the best commercial advice to our clients.
+I no longer practise as a Solicitor (or Solicitor Advocate) but remain current on developments in the law relating to collective redress so that Eralis Partners can provide commercially informed advice grounded in current legal developments.

 I hold a Bachelors of Science in Mathematics from Imperial College and a Master of Letters in Management, Economics and International Relations from St Andrews.